raw-labs/das-data-files/README.md

 ## Overview

-This DAS plugin defines multiple tables, each based on a user-provided configuration.
-For example, you might have:
+This DAS plugin defines multiple tables based on files from HTTP/HTTPS URLs or S3.:
+The plugin supports the following file types:

-* CSV tables from S3
+* CSV
-* json tables from HTTP
-* A mix of CSV, JSON, XML, and Parquet files from S3 and HTTP
+* JSON
+* XML
+* Parquet

 A typical usage might look like: